(This post contains affiliate links. Read my disclosure policy here.)

 - Easy Gluten Free Blueberry Muffins

-If you like this recipe, follow my Gluten Free Breads and Muffins board on Pinterest!
+If you liked this recipe, follow Flavor Walk on Pinterest!

 - 2/3 cup sugar